Skip to content

 • movement of food through the digestive system

-These problems may be common for children who are ‘non-sitters’ (usually diagnosed with SMA Type 1) and children who are ‘sitters’, but they’re rare for children who are ‘walkers’.
+These challenges may be common for children who are ‘non-sitters’ and children who are ‘sitters’, but they are rare for children who are ‘walkers’.

 Management and Care

-Conversations with Healthcare Professionals: In 2023, Maxwell (a young adult who has SMA Type 2) spoke to Dr Graeme O’Connor (Research Lead for Dietetics at GOSH) about diet and nutrition in SMA:
+Maxwell (who has SMA Type 2) spoke to Dr Graeme O’Connor (Research Lead for Dietetics at GOSH) about diet and nutrition in SMA:

-SMA Europe: In 2022, SMA Europe ran workshops on nutrition in the spotlight of SMA care.
+In 2022, SMA Europe ran workshops on nutrition.
 You can watch the videos on their YouTube channel.

 Impact Of SMA On The Spine, Hips & Bones

 SMA commonly causes bone and muscle (orthopaedic) problems.
-It can weaken muscles that support the spine and, without this support, the spine can be pulled by gravity and curve.
-Most commonly this is a sideways ‘c’ or ‘s’ shaped curve called a scoliosis.
+Even with drug treatment, SMA can weaken the muscles which support the spine.
+Without this support, the spine can be pulled by gravity and curve:

-It’s also common for non-sitters and sitters to have unstable hips which may affect one hip or both and to be at higher risk of bone fractures.
+It is also common for ‘non-sitters’ and ‘sitters’ to have unstable hips which may affect one hip or both.
+They are also at higher risk of bone fractures.

 Management and Care

-If your child has been recently diagnosed, you may also find helpful information in whichever of the following SMA UK ‘Looking after your child…’ guides is the ‘best fit’ for your child:
+If your child has been recently diagnosed, you may also find helpful information in whichever of these SMA UK guides is the ‘best fit’ for your child:

 Spinal Surgery

-Your child will be monitored and if their spine is curving beyond a certain point, surgery may be suggested.
-If the possibility of your child having spinal surgery has been introduced by the medical team, and you want to discuss this with your child, you may find the Spine, Hips & Bones section written for teenagers helpful.
+Your child’s spine will be monitored.
+If their spine is curving beyond a certain point, surgery may be suggested.
+If the clinical team has raised this and you want to discuss it with your child, you may find it helpful to look at the Spine, Hips and Bones Section written for teenagers.

 The development of these skills in all children impacts hugely on their ability to join in with family, friends, school and nursery.

-Our webinar with Giovanni Baranello (Consultant Neurologist at GOSH) and Alison Felton (Speech & Language Therapist at Alder Hey), was recorded in October 2023, and focuses on children who have SMA Type 1.
+Our webinar with Giovanni Baranello (Consultant Neurologist at GOSH) and Alison Felton (Speech & Language Therapist at Alder Hey) focuses on children who have SMA Type 1.
 It covers research, developmental signs, communication aids, recommended strategies that may be needed and how local and specialist teams can help:

 Alison also suggested a number of useful resources: